saverkamp/measure-metadata-workshop/README.md

 ###A beginner's guide to metadata analysis in Python with pandas
 For this hands-on session, we'll be using [Jupyter (IPython) notebook](http://jupyter.org/) to explore basic data analysis with [pandas](http://pandas.pydata.org/), a Python data analysis library.
 Fortunately, both IPython notebook and pandas (as well as two additionally-necessary packages, [numpy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/)) are already included in the [Anaconda Python distribution](https://www.continuum.io/why-anaconda).
 We strongly recommend [installing Anaconda](http://docs.continuum.io/anaconda/install) for this session.
 It also comes bundled with [lxml](http://lxml.de/), a third-party Python library for parsing and manipulating XML, so it will be useful to have if you're interested in learning more about using Python to parse your XML data.

+###Visualizing your metadata with d3
+This hands-on session will be a beginner's intro to the d3 visualization library.
+We will use it to try to render metadata quality results which allows quick visual analysis.
+All you will need for this session are the examples and data provided in the d3_viz folder, a text editor and a web browser.

 ##Notes and Resources
 During the workshop, we'll take collaborative notes and share favorite resources in [this Google Doc](http://bit.ly/MeasureMetadataC4L16).
 We invite you to contribute!